 Education is offered in different formats throughout the live in-person and virtual Annual Assembly.
 We are seeking submissions in the following categories:

-- Clinical and Practice Symposia Sessions—these 60- or 75-minute symposia should focus on clinical or practice topics.
-A 60- or 75-minute presentation should include a brief question and answer segment.
-All sessions will be offered live, in-person in New Orleans.
+- Clinical and Practice Symposia Sessions—these 75-minute symposia should focus on clinical or practice topics.
+A 75-minute presentation should include a brief question and answer segment.
+All sessions will be offered live, in-person in San Diego.

 - Learning Center Sessions—these demonstration-only sessions provide interactive learning experiences focused on fundamental and emerging skills.
 These demonstrations should be planned for a free-flowing audience in the PM&R Pavilion.
 The Program Planning Committee outlines the time allotment based on the overall session plan and the overall educational program.